 This particular phrase was not chosen at random by Dembski.
-It is used by Richard Dawkins in The Blind Watchmaker to illustrate his contention that achieving such specified complexity is not so difficult as the Intelligent Design theorists say.
-In Darwin's Black Box, Michael Behe tells us that today's scientists are like detectives carefully investigating a room, observing and measuring, as they try to account for the death of a crushed and flattened body on the floor.
-Their textbook, "Everything You Need To Know To Be A Detective" says that detectives "always get their man", so they are looking for a man, and totally ignoring the large gray elephant standing in the corner.
-Since science textbooks teach that the physical laws of the universe, chance events, and natural selection are sufficient to account for life and its variety, scientists are totally ignoring the "elephant" of intelligent design, standing in the corner.
-One of Richard Dawkins' little stories in The Blind Watchmaker, is a perfect illustration of Behe's accusation.
+It is (mis)used by Richard Dawkins in The Blind Watchmaker, to illustrate his contention that achieving such specified complexity is not as difficult as the Intelligent Design theorists say.
 Dawkins tells us that it is obvious that a random process will never assemble a protein, any more than a monkey hitting at the typewriter keys will come up with the words of Shakespeare.
 BUT, he says, natural selection is the key to solving the problem.
 If a monkey sits and types at a computer keyboard; and if there is a string of letters on the screen (QWERTYUIOPLKFDSAZXCVBNM); and if there is a "target phrase" of "METHINKSITISLIKEAWEASEL"; and if, every time the monkey types a string of letters in which one of the letters corresponds to the "correct" one at that particular position in the target phrase, the result of that keystroke is "selected" and saved; then, it would take a relatively short time to achieve the desired phrase.

 Of course, Dawkins is correct, as far as he goes.
-But, he is ignoring the "elephant" in his zeal to solve the problem by naturalistic means.
+But in his zeal to solve the problem by naturalistic means, he is ignoring the critical differences between the Darwinist and the ID approaches.
 First, the very concept of a "target phrase" is ruled out by the Darwinian view.
 The title of his book is "The Blind Watchmaker", and in its very first chapter, he assures us that Darwinism involves no planning, no knowledge of the future, and no design.
-But, in his analogy, each letter typed by the monkey is scrutinized in terms of a phrase that the computer programmer had in mind, and that was programmed into the computer's memory.
-In nature according to Dawkins, there is no "programmer", and thus, no way to "think ahead" to some irreducibly complex improvement at which we would like to arrive.
+But, in his analogy, each letter typed by the monkey is scrutinized in terms of a phrase that the computer programmer had in mind, a phrase programmed into the computer's memory.
+In nature, according to Dawkins, there is no "programmer", and thus, no way for any "thinking ahead" by anyone or anything to some irreducibly complex improvement at which we would like to arrive.
 Secondly, Darwinism requires that each change be selected solely on the basis of its present-day value for survival.
 In the analogy, there is no more meaning in MWERTYUIOPLKJHGFDSAVBNL than there is in the original string, although two of the 23 positions (1 and 23) now have the correct letters.
-If the string of letters were required to be functional at communicating the message, neither of these strings would have an advantage, since unless the reader already had the target phrase in mind (something specifically denied to natural selection), there would be no way of knowing which string was "better"; that is, closer to "METHINKSITISLIKEAWEASEL."
-Because of his commitment to materialism, Dawkins is unable to see the "elephant" of intelligent design gazing at him from the pages of his own book.
+If the string of letters were required to be functional at communicating the message, neither of these strings would have an advantage, since unless the reader already had the target phrase in mind (something specifically denied to natural selection), there would be no way of knowing which string was "better"; closer to "METHINKSITISLIKEAWEASEL."